 How Do I Get a Visa to Visit Palestine?

-• Most of our international participants get a tourist visa for three months when they fly to Israeli airports or cross from Jordan to the West Bank.
+- Most of our international participants get a three-month tourist visa when they fly to Israeli airports or cross from Jordan to the West Bank.

-• Generally, no prior visa is needed for Americans, Canadians and most Europeans in order to enter Palestine but please refer to the visa exemption agreement for further information.
+- Generally, no prior visa is needed for Americans, Canadians, and most Europeans to enter Palestine, but please refer to the visa exemption agreement for further information.
 Upon your arrival at the Israeli Airports, you will be granted a tourist visa that is valid for 90 days.
-This is more than sufficient for participation in Study in Palestine’s programs and to enable you to travel around Palestine and Israel easily.
+This is sufficient for participation in Study in Palestine’s programs and enables you to travel around Palestine and Israel easily.

 Traveling to and From Hebron, West Bank

-All of Study in Palestine’s volunteers travel to and from Hebron using private or shared taxis which pass through checkpoints.
+All of the Study in Palestine volunteers travel to and from Hebron using private or shared taxis that pass through checkpoints.

 You will find all the necessary information about how to get to Hebron and Study in Palestine with relevant contact information in these four articles: